The Union Soldiers of Shockoe Hill

 Pvt.
 Samuel Edward Stiteler

 Samuel Stiteler left behind his wife Mary and four children when he enlisted at Pittsburgh as a Private in Company "E", 61st Pennsylvania Infantry on 1 August 1861.
-He was recorded as 5' 10" tall, with blue eyes, and light hair and complexion.
+He was recorded as 5' 10" tall, with light hair and complexion.
 Samuel was wounded and captured at the Battle of Seven Pines on 31 May 1862, and taken to Richmond, where he died.
+His name appears on the POW marker as "Samuel E. Statin".

 Pvt.
 Samuel S. Sweetland